adoyle0/Doors/readme.md

 - Awesomewm reload races the bg/color script and may not update.
 Just reload awesome again manually for now
 - Installer can hang at "retrieving packages" - I think this is a pacman/mirror issue.
 Just kill and restart it, it'll pick up where it left off
-- Redshift is hard coded to New England because geolocating had an error and I was lazy
 - lsp-zero (nvim plugin) changed some things and needs to be reconfigured

 ## Future: